Learn how to make the easiest classic dutch oven chuck pot roast recipe baked in an oven for a Sunday pot roast meal.

 Why You will Love this Recipe

-- Healthy: While it may be easy to reach for that package of onion soup mix from the grocery store, I believe in using healthy organic ingredients without any added fillers so that is why I make my own homemade dry onion soup mix.
+- Healthy: While it may be easy to reach for that package of onion soup mix from the grocery store, I believe in using healthy organic ingredients without any added fillers, so I make my own homemade dry onion soup mix.

-- One Pot Meal: Using a large pot such as a dutch oven, this perfect pot roast is loaded with tender veggies so it’s a complete meal in one.
-While sides are not needed, we love this meal served with homemade sourdough dinner rolls.
+- One Pot Meal: Using a large pot such as a dutch oven, this perfect pot roast is loaded with tender veggies, so it’s a complete meal in one.
+While sides are unnecessary, we love this meal served with homemade dinner rolls.

-- Versatile Recipe: Keep the recipe simple with potatoes and carrots or you can choose to add in other vegetables along with sliced onions.
+- Versatile Recipe: Keep the recipe simple with potatoes and carrots, or you can choose to add other vegetables along with sliced onions.
 It’s completely up to what your family loves!